Kai the Hitchhiker: Netflix documentary

 On January 10, 2023, Netflix released the documentary The Hatchet Wielding Hitchhiker, chronicling McGillvary's story, including interviews with Reisbeck, members of Jimmy Kimmel's staff, McGillvary's family, and law enforcement figures involved in his case.
 In the immediate days following the documentary's release, media interest in McGillvary's case increased.

-In response to the documentary, McGillvary claimed that Netflix exploited him for profit.
+In response to the documentary, McGillvary claimed that Netflix did not pay him, and he had been "ruthlessly exploited".